AI Engineer Summit

 production

 China is at the frontier of AI — DeepSeek, Qwen, Unitree, and the world’s largest autonomous vehicle fleet.
-AI Engineer Shanghai brings this ecosystem together with the global research community, right after ICML 2026.
+AI Engineer Shanghai brings this ecosystem together with the global research community on November 5–6, 2026.

 Live demos, candid conversations about what’s actually working, and the cross-border connections that only happen when you put these communities in the same room.